 In conclusion, the Team still believe that the best performing asset class is a mix of high quality short term Investment Grade bonds (USD denominated corporates and emerging markets) combined with long term US Treasuries.
 This said, and given the current environment of a global spread widening risk, the Investment Adviser may continue to increase the weight of US Treasuries, whilst reducing exposure to the three other pillars (corporate spreads in dollars, emerging markets in dollars and corporate spreads in Euro).
 The Team believe that a mix of High Grade corporate carry and US Treasuries will present an opportunity to deliver a robust performance in the coming months; despite a very low yield environment and an already strong performance delivered by the Fund since inception.

-The views and statements contained herein are those of the Eric Sturdza Group in their capacity as Investment Advisers to the Funds as of 13/12/2019 and are based on internal research and modelling.
+The views and statements contained herein are those of Banque Eric Sturdza SA in their capacity as Investment Advisers to the Funds as of 13/12/2019 and are based on internal research and modelling.